avcjeewantha/SinSrl-DirectAnnotator/README.md

 # direct-sin-srl

-python 3.6

-tensorflow 1.4.0

-gensim 3.4.0

-data preprocessing (for predicate identifier) - python build_data.py predId

-data preprocessing (for srl tagger) - python build_data.py srlId
+1. First satisfy the following requirements

+    `python 3.6`
+    `tensorflow 1.4.0`
+    `gensim 3.4.0`

+2. Training data should be in following directories

-data to train the predicate identifier - in /data/predIdData
+    The predicate identifier - `/data/predIdData`

-data to train the srl tagger - in /data/srlIdData
+    The srl tagger - `/data/srlIdData`

-put a fasttext word embedding model into /data directory
+3. Fasttext word embedding model should be in `/data` directory

+4. To train the model execute following script

-to train the predicate identifier - python train.py predId (Until making hparams tuning, you can change configurations in predIdConfig.py file)
+    The predicate identifier - `python train.py predId train`

-to train the srl tagger - python train.py srlId  (Until making hparams tuning, you can change configurations in srlPredConfig.py file)
+    The srl tagger - `python train.py srlId train`

+5. If training was interrupted.
+It can be continued again using following command

+    `python train.py predId retrain {{modelname}}`
+    `python train.py srlId retrain {{modelname}}`
+    model name here should be the directory name that saves checkpoints for the model that should continue with training.
+They can be found at
+    `root/results/test/predIdData/model.weights`
+    `root/results/test/srlIdData/model.weights`

+6. Training parameters can be configured using `parameters.json` file which available in the project root directory

-to see the predictions from each trained models -
+7. To get the predictions from each trained models -

-predicate identifier - python individualModelpredict.py predId
+    predicate identifier - `python individualModelpredict.py predId {{modelname}}`

-srl tagger - python individualModelpredict.py srlId
+    srl tagger - `python individualModelpredict.py srlId {{modelname}}`

-to get the final prediction for a given sinhala sentence - python finalPredict.py
+8.To get the final prediction for a given Sinhala sentence

-to tune hparams - python trainWithhparamsTuning.py predId and python trainWithhparamsTuning.py srlId
+    `python finalPredict.py {{predId model name}} {{srlId model name}}`

-logs are stored in /results directory
+9. logs are stored in `/results` directory

 ### When run in COLAB